🩺 Affordable Private Healthcare

 REASON FOR SKIPPING A SMEAR: Feeling worried or self-conscious that your vagina is somehow abnormal, i.e. looks or smells “weird”.

-WHAT TO DO: In terms of appearance, the only marker of ‘normal’ in the medical world is ‘healthy’.
+In terms of appearance, the only marker of ‘normal’ in the medical world is ‘healthy’.
 No two vulvas or vaginas look the same, they all have different shapes, colours, hair, and labia (vaginal lips).
 No one understands this better than a doctor or nurse who performs cervical screenings every day!

-• Remember that to a doctor, ‘normal’ simply means ‘healthy’, and if there is anything out of the ordinary, the doctor is the best person to help you.
+• Remember that to a doctor, ‘normal’ means ‘healthy’, and if there is anything out of the ordinary, the doctor is the best person to help you.

 • An abnormal smell does not give the doctor a reason to judge you!
-In all likelihood there is nothing wrong with you.
-It is normal for a healthy vagina to have a natural smell (in spite of what the makers of vaginal hygiene products would have you believe).
-If there is a very strong smell or an unusual discharge, this could be a sign of infection.
-If you are concerned about this, talk to the doctor about it beforehand.
-They will be able to reassure you, or, if after examining you they share your concerns, they can recommend any relevant testing to ensure that you do not have an infection.
+In all likelihood, there is nothing wrong with you.
+It is normal for a healthy vagina to have a natural smell (despite what the makers of vaginal hygiene products would have you believe).
+If there is a strong or unusual smell or discharge, this could be a sign of infection.

 3. Personal Grooming